aimeos/aimeos-docs/src/frontend/html/implement-components.md

 }
 ```

 The code above is a factory for the catalog detail client.
-You can copy the code and replace the "Catalog\Detail" and "catalog/detail" strings with the name of you own component.
+You can copy the code and replace the "Catalog\Detail" and "catalog/detail" strings with the name of your own component.
 For example, if you want to create a new "catalog homepage" component, you should replace the strings like this:

 ```
 Catalog\Detail -> Catalog\Homepage